+- Coach

-- Coach - The coach has the knowledge of the need for professionalisation, knowledge of the implementation approach and the professionalisation approach - This individual will also act as the project lead and will be the primary support for the in-country representative.
-Much of the S1 process should occur before the coach arrives in country - > This individual would typically be external to the country or organisation where professionalisation is needed.
+- The coach understands the need for professionalisation, knowledge of the implementation approach and the professionalisation approach. - This individual will also act as the project lead and will offer most support to the in-country representative.
+Much of the S1 process should occur before the coach arrives in country. - This individual would typically be external to the country or organisation where professionalisation is needed.

-- In-country representative (ICR)
+In-country representative (ICR)

-This individual is located within the country or organisation where implementation is being explored, this individual has a good knowledge of the power structures, stakeholders and processes of government in-country.
-The ICR will facilitate the engagement of the coach with the decision-making stakeholders in-country.
+This individual is located within the country or organisation where implementation is being explored.
+The individual has a good knowledge of the power structures, stakeholders and processes of the government in-country.
+The ICR will facilitate the engagement of the coach with the decisionmaking stakeholders in-country.

-This individual would typically come from an organisation within the country, for example, the chairperson of the pharmaceutical council; the head pharmacist of the Ministry of Health or central medical stores; or an academic in pharmacy or supply chain management from an in-country academic institution.
+This individual would typically come from an organisation within the country.
+For example, the chairperson of the pharmaceutical council, the head pharmacist of the ministry of health or central medical stores, or an academic in pharmacy or supply chain management from an in-country academic institution.

-- Sponsor
+Sponsor

-- This individual is a member of country leadership or organisational executive team.
-The sponsor works with the implementation team, typically assisting with matters such as funding, clarifying scope, monitoring progress, and influencing stakeholders in order to benefit the improvement programme.
+- This individual is a member of the country leadership or organisational executive team.
+The sponsor works with the implementation team, typically assisting with matters such as funding, clarifying the scope, monitoring progress and influencing stakeholders in order to benefit the improvement programme.
 This individual performs the following activities: - " Reviews and approves recommended changes proposed by the implementation - " Champions and initiates the professionalisation improvement programme - " Obtains and maintains commitment to the implementation programme from the senior management team - " Champions the implementation programme within all levels of the country and supply chain